 All schedules are subject to change.
 Please check our site and our Facebook page for any changes to our service or location.
 This service is only available to Marion County residents, and we require proof of residency.
 Appointments for the Neuter Commuter can be made up to one month in advance.

-Please also consider these other options for low-cost spay/neuter surgeries:
+Please also consider our partners for low-cost spay/neuter surgeries:

 You've Got A Friend